tpalmz313/tpalmz313/README.md

-- 👋 Hi, I’m @tpalmz313
+- 👋 Hi, I’m Thomas
 - 👀 I’m interested in FinTech and Financial literacy
 - 🌱 I’m currently learning about furthering the functionality of the financial system
-- 💞️ I’m looking to collaborate on projects to further my porfolio
+- 💞️ I’m looking to collaborate on projects to expand my porfolio
 - 📫 How to reach me, shoot me an email at tpalmusmc@yahoo.com

 <!---